alban-read/M1-MICRO-FORTH/dumbint.md

 The whole experience has been completely interactive from the moment the interpreter first said OK to me.

-Did encounter some annoying bugs, rewrote the tracing function a couple of times, cursed the computer.
+Did encounter some annoying bugs, rewrote the tracing function a couple of times, cursed the computer, everything still needs work.

 - Typical stack juggling words implemented.